 The MSR Guardian Purifier is described as an ultimate tool which can be used to purify water practically anywhere on Earth.
 This is a completely innovative system that has received a huge number of awards as you can see below:

 How does MSR Guardian’s filter work

-This is technology developed by MSR on the request of the U.S. military.
-What you have here is the product of 6 years of research, a medical-grade hollow fiber technology which blocks even viruses.
+This is a technology developed by MSR on the request of the U.S. military.
+What you have here is the product of 6 years of research, a medical-grade hollow fiber technology that blocks even viruses.
 These fibers are US-made, very durable, and they are not damaged even at freezing temperatures.

 You have a self-cleaning mechanism here: on each stroke, it uses some 10% of the water to flush contaminants from its filter and further releasing them through a separate water outlet.

 You can see this in the picture here, with the two hoses used for taking water in and flush it out.
 So you never need to scrub it or to flush it, it is done automatically every time you use it.

 In other words, the Guardian purifier never becomes clogged, as you can expect with all other water filters on the market.

 The pump comes with a unique pre-filter, which is there to remove larger particulates in the water.
 You will see it in action in the video below.

 You have a rather large handle which allows you to pump around 2.5 liters per minute.
 The output section is protected by a cap.
 When you remove it you have a port that fits a Nalgene bottle.
 So you can attach it to the bottle very easily and without contamination.
 The other option is to attach your water hose to the element on the bottom and pump directly into your water bladder.